Condensed matter lessons about the origin of time: Some final comments

-In such a condensed-matter scenario, the low-energy Lorentz symmetry of the spacetime that we live in, and in particular our relativistic conception of time, is expected to break and give way to the microscopic theory of the `atoms' of spacetime at an energy scale many orders of magnitude above the Planck scale.
-This means that any modification to the Lorentzian character of spacetime at high energies would be extremely hard to detect experimentally, much harder than in the usual quantum gravity scenarios based on a single characteristic Planck scale for all quantum gravitational effects.
-This should of course not lead to a defeatist attitude, but on the contrary provide an additional stimulus to further develop ingenuous experiments, at both extremely low and extremely high energies.
-The bottom-line might then seem a bit disappointing: Although we have a reasonably good understanding of time in our low-energy relativistic world, we are still far away from understanding its true origin, and many experimental advances are still needed.
-Even if it is far from certain that these experimental advances will ever wholly uncover the origin of time, they will definitely offer us plenty of interesting surprises about the physics of our universe.
+I have therefore briefly described emergent scenarios for gravity based on condensed matter models, and focused on two particular cases: Bose-Einstein condensates and $^3$He-A. A key point is that, in these condensed matter scenarios, Lorentz invariance is an effective, low-energy symmetry which is expected to break at high energy.
+Crucially, in such scenarios for emergent gravity, there is no reason to expect a single characteristic energy scale for quantum gravity (``{\it the} Planck scale''), so various aspects of quantum gravity phenomenology could be associated to different energy scales.
+In particular, the energy scale of Lorentz violation is expected to be many orders of magnitude higher than the cut-off scale for the effective low-energy physics, which in a theory with a fermionic vacuum could for example be the bosonic compositeness scale.
+Then, the effective low-energy symmetries would be protected by the proportion between these two energy scales.
+This would mean that any modification of the continuous effective Lorentzian spacetime at high energies would be extremely hard to detect experimentally, much harder than in the usual scenarios based on a single characteristic Planck scale for all quantum gravitational effects.
+This should of course not be taken as a defeatist attitude, but on the contrary as an additional stimulation to further develop ingenuous experiments at high energies, and see which properties of the microstructure of spacetime we can infer from their results.
+The bottom-line might then seem a bit disappointing: we are still very far away from understanding the true origin of physical time, and many experimental advances will be needed before we start doing so.
+But then again, we have only approximately understood less than 5\% of the total energy content of our observable universe.
+So maybe thinking that we could already begin to understand the true essence of time was slightly over-optimistic in any case.